-Allocation of of Assignable Sq.J Ft. in the Proj ect Number of Rooms Room Type CIP Code Total ASF
+Allocation of Assignable Sq.Ft. in the Project

+Number of Rooms Room Type CIP Code Total ASF

 The facility programmer should work with the institution's office of institutional research (or studies) to determine the room type and CIP code for the rooms in the proposed project.
 They are familiar with the Coordinating Board's policies and procedures and maintain the institution's facilities inventory.